+Road names are critical for wayfinding and must be clear for emergency services provisions.
 The renaming of Assets such as roads and reserves can be confusing and disruptive.
-The renaming of Assets is discouraged by the City and the Geographical Names Board unless there are compelling reasons for a change.
+The renaming of Assets is discouraged by the City and the Geographical Names Board unless there are compelling reasons for a change and strong community support.